 Lower-growing things can be really attractive to bees etc. as well, and I am a huge fan of marjoram (Origanum), which may not be terribly hardy in your part of the country, but certainly is here in the favoured south.
 You may have to grow it as an annual or tender perennial, sheltered from frost in the winter.
 It makes a lovely fragrant mat in weed-smothering fashion, and for months through the summer its flowers fairly hum with happy insects.
 Another option would be winter-flowering heather, which is a godsend for the early bumble bees coming out of hibernation.

-Yes thanks to my beastly sisters I spent my childhood running away from stag beetles as well as dodging wasps, swallowing midges, removing ants from my shorts and delighting in Elaine’s allergic reaction to furry caterpillars.
+Yes thanks to my beastly sisters I spent my childhood running away from stag beetles as well as having spiders dropped down my vest and being being invited to sit on an ant hill to have my packed lunch.

-What a wonderful education, so as well as for butterflies and bees, let’s hear it for the ‘undateables’– the woodlice, centipedes and even slugs – uh-oh I can already hear Laura pointing out that none of these are technically insects, but they are vital for a hedgehog’s healthy waistline so let’s give them less metaldehyde and more tolerance.
+What a wonderful education, so as well as for butterflies and bees, let’s hear it for the ‘undateables’– the woodlice, centipedes and even slugs – uh-oh I can already hear Laura pointing out that none of these are technically insects, but they are vital for a hedgehog’s healthy waistline so let’s give them fewer pesticides and more tolerance.

-Although I admit slug-ravaged hostas are a challenge to my inner ‘eco-warrior’, the slug pellets have stopped after my anxiety attacks about the wellbeing of thrushes (hardly ever see them now).
+Although I admit slug-ravaged hostas are a challenge to my inner ‘eco-warrior’, the slug pellets have stopped after my anxiety attacks about the wellbeing of thrushes (becoming greater in number now).

 NB Louise Sims shares one of her most beautiful mistakes in this week’s Great Plants this Month